-Last but by no means least we’ve got Peter Sagan.
-The now two-time world champion went down the Mario Cipollini route with lavish distribution of the rainbow stripes, and, controversially, white shorts in his first few outings as world champion in 2015.
+Last but by no means least we've got Peter Sagan.
+The now three-time world champion went down the Mario Cipollini route with lavish distribution of the rainbow stripes, and, controversially, white shorts in his first few outings as world champion in 2015.

 Thankfully, the black shorts emerged in 2016 with Tinkoff's new kit, leading to a pretty stylish looking Sagan for the remainder of 2016.
 He kept the black shorts with a move to Bora-Hansgrohe for the 2017 season and now looks very reluctant to give up the rainbow bands.

 Thank you for reading 5 articles this month* Join now for unlimited access